South Carolina executes Richard Moore despite broadly supported plea to cut sentence to life

 No one else on South Carolina’s death row started their crime unarmed and with no intention to kill, Moore’s current attorneys say.

-Jon Ozmint, a former prosecutor who was director of the South Carolina Department of Corrections from 2003 to 2011 and who has added his voice to those seeking clemency, said Moore's case is not the worst-of-the-worst kind of crime that would usually prompt a death penalty case.
+Jon Ozmint, a former prosecutor who was director of the South Carolina Department of Corrections from 2003 to 2011 and who added his voice to those seeking clemency, said Moore's case was not the worst-of-the-worst kind of crime that would usually prompt a death penalty case.

 There are plenty of people who were not sentenced to death but committed much more heinous crimes, Ozmint said, citing the example of Todd Kohlhepp, who was given a life sentence after pleading guilty to killing seven people including a woman he raped and tortured for days.

-Lawyers for Moore, who is Black, also say his trial was not fair.
+Lawyers for Moore, who is Black, also said his trial was not fair.
 There were no African Americans on the jury even though 20% of Spartanburg County residents were Black.

-Moore, a born-again Christian, can continue to mentor and positively influence fellow inmates if his sentence is reduced to life without parole, Ozmint said.

-“He wants to continue his work of having a positive impact on everyone around him he can reach,” Ozmint said in the clemency request video.
-“I hope that Gov. McMaster will give Richard the rest of his life to pour into others.”
+“This execution underscores the flaws in South Carolina’s death penalty system.
+Who is executed versus who is allowed to live out their lives in prison appears to be based on no more than chance, race, or status.
+It is intolerable that our state metes out the ultimate punishment in such a haphazard way,” Justice 360 said.

 AP